-The General Data Protection Regulation, commonly known as the GDPR, is the European reference text on personal data protection.
-It has been applicable since May 25, 2018, across the entire European Union.
+The General Data Protection Regulation, or the GDPR, is the European reference text on personal data protection.
+It has been applicable across the entire European Union since May 25, 2018.

-The regulatory framework established by the GDPR is designed to ensure transparency in order to guarantee the rights of data subjects by making organizations responsible for their personal data processing and by empowering national supervisory authorities.
+The regulatory framework established by the GDPR is designed to ensure transparency to guarantee the rights of data subjects by making organizations responsible for their personal data processing and empowering national supervisory authorities.

 Privacy by Design / Privacy by Default